Continuing Professional Development (workshop)

-Expand your skills to deal effectively with challenges in everyday clinical interaction & communication with those who experience voice-hearing or ‘psychosis’.
+Expand your communication skills to deal effectively with challenges in everyday clinical interactions with those who experience voice-hearing or 'psychosis'.

-This two day workshop is a practical introduction to working with people who experience hearing voices and also to working with experiences that are often considered "psychosis" by mental health professionals.
-Such experiences, conversations and exchanges form a large part of the work of mental health professionals but present a challenge in everyday clinical interaction and communication.
+Our workshop is a practical introduction to dealing with the experiences, conversations and exchanges which form a large part of your work as a mental health professional, and which present a challenge in everyday clinical interactions and communication.

-This workshop will explore voice hearing and psychotic phenomena from a wide theoretical and philosophical basis but focus on the experience of the person, on the nature of the voice or belief systems for that specific person within their specific life story, recovery journey and context and explore what clinicians can say to help.
+We’ll explore voice hearing and psychotic phenomena from a wide theoretical and philosophical basis but focus on the experience of the person, on the nature of the voice or belief systems for that specific person within their specific life story, their recovery journey and context and explore what you can say as a clinician to help.

-Participants should finish the two days with an expanded tool box of possible interventions, questions and skills that address "what to say" in such a conversation (other than ignore, distract or argue).
-The techniques explored will be practiced over the two days and there will be discussion on how to facilitate groups, work individually with people and how to involve and support care givers, the family and other mental health services.
+You’ll gain an expanded tool box of possible interventions, questions and skills that address ‘what to say’ in such a conversation (other than ignore, distract or argue).
+The techniques explored will be practiced over the two days and there will be discussion on how to facilitate groups, how to work individually with people and how to involve and support care givers, the family and other mental health services.

 The Faculty of Health, Social Care & Education is the largest provider of health, social care and education courses in the East of England, with over 6,000 students from more than 20 countries.